LuisParedes1/Concu/README.md

 - GET: The HTTP GET method is used to read (or retrieve) a representation of a resource.
 - POST: The POST verb is most often utilized to create new resources.
 In particular, it’s used to create subordinate resources.
 That is, subordinate to some other (e.g. parent) resource.
 - PUT: It is used for updating the capabilities.
-- PATCH: It is used to modify capabilities
+- PATCH: It is used to modify capabilities.
 - DELETE: It is used to delete a resource identified by a URI.

 Mas info [aca](https://www.geeksforgeeks.org/rest-api-introduction/)